openrecordings/healthpal/README.md

 # HealthPAL

 This repository contains the source code for the HealthPAL appliction.
-HealthPAL is a responsive, Dockerized Ruby on Rails application that supports the creation and use of audio/video recordings made during provider/patient encounters.
+HealthPAL is a responsive, Dockerized Ruby on Rails application that supports the creation and use of audio/video recordings made during clinical encounters.
 It is designed to support patients in managing their own health by surfacing important discussion points that occur during clinical encounters, providing trustworthy links to information about important topics discussed during a visit, and providing patients with the ability to share access to their visit recordings with a trusted caregiver.